Master of Environment and Agriculture

 Career opportunities

-Graduates will be well placed to work for government agencies, iwi, private consultants or for the many agricultural companies with dedicated environmental programmes.
+Graduates will be well placed to work for international and national government agencies, iwi, private consultants or for the many domestic and international agricultural companies with dedicated environmental programmes.

 Programme information